UglyWillDuckling/diamond-mine/Emerald/emerald/work/tickets/FEAT/Project creation from Lead/subs/Long-term solution/Make script to compare transactions.md

 	- [ ] study the **relations**
 - [x] try out some other patterns - `composite`, `strategy`
 - [ ] come up with some explanations and advice
-- [ ] check online for more examples and stuff
+- [ ] check online for more examples

 ### notes 🗒
 - `item` is the most important part - it is the part that holds the majority of the data that is persisted